-The Policy Statement entitled Applicants that are Established to Relieve Poverty by Providing Rental Housing for Low-Income Tenants was released by CCRA on April 1, 2003 ("Policy").
-The Policy applies only to those organizations applying for registered charity status that are established to relieve poverty by providing low-income tenants with housing, as well as non-profit organizations with activities that have not been considered charitable in the past, but as a result of the Policy, will now be considered to be charitable.
-Other charities that supply accommodation may also be charitable under other categories, such as the relief of distress and suffering caused by a mental and physical disability, a symptom of aging, or violence against the person.
+5. New Policy on Charities Providing Rental Housing for Low-Income Tenants with housing, as well as non-profit organizations with activities that have not been considered charitable in the past, but as a result of the Policy, will now be considered to be charitable.73 Other charities that supply accommodation may also be charitable under other categories, such as the relief of distress and suffering caused by a mental and physical disability, a symptom of aging, or violence against the person.